Partner Spotlight: P.J. Whelihan’s Pub + Restaurant

 Digital menu boards can make an impression on your customers, ultimately adding to your bottom line.
 As one of the latest trends in digital signage, these boards can give customers a sleek, modern way to read what you have on hand and in stock.

-Every establishment’s needs are a little bit different but here are some important things to consider:
+Every establishment’s needs are a little bit different and in this article, we'll go through some of the most important things to consider.

 LCD is the most conventional--and, consequently--the most affordable option.
 On the other hand, LED screens provide a brighter, crisper image, use less energy, generate less heat, are typically lighter and thinner, and offer a number of various display options such as “edge-lit” or “local-dimming.”